Listen to Wales 5, a 20-year-old man from Rhondda Cynon Taff, Wales. Click or tap the triangle-shaped play button to hear the subject.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-When recorded, subject was visiting Orange County, California, in the United States, for a semester as a foreign-exchange student.
+When recorded, the subject was visiting Orange County, California, in the United States, for a semester as a foreign-exchange student.
 But he has not lived anywhere else except his native Wales.
 He is from Rhondda Cynon Taff, in South Wales.

 OTHER INFLUENCES ON SPEECH: